When to visit

-Departure: Gaspesie National Park Visitors Centre (you will need to pay the park entry fee).
+Departing from: Gaspesie National Park Discovery and Visitors Centre (you will need to pay the park entry fee).

 If you only plan to take one hike in the area, and you are physically fit, it should be Mont Jacques-Cartier.
 At 8.3 km round-trip, or 4 to 5 hours of hiking, this excursion is perfect for those who want to see wild caribou and who like a challenge.
 A complete change of scenery guaranteed!

 A rocky trail leads straight up to the summit of the second highest peak in Quebec, and an exceptional site for caribou sighting.
 The summit, which is often snow-covered even in summer, offers a spectacular landscape of alpine tundra at an altitude of over 1,000 m.